Best Fish Finders Under $200 – (Top 5 Pick in 2023)

 Frequency range

-The longer the wavelength, the better the images.
-A fish finder that offers 200 kHz, for example, not only provides very precise data but also shows whether the bottom is flat or rocky.
+Moreover, longer wavelengths typically yield better imaging.
+For instance, a fish finder offering 200 kHz not only delivers precise data but also reveals whether the bottom terrain is flat or rocky.

 Transmission power